 If it isn’t possible to find a problem-solving outlet for your anger, try shifting to ways to let out some of your negative energy.

 A typical example is a physical activity like running, boxing, or weightlifting, but the possibilities are endless.
 It can include creative arts like painting, writing, or making music.

-Although you’re probably bristling at the thought of forgiving someone when you’re still angry, there are few things you can do that are more powerful when it comes to anger management.
+Although you’re probably bristling at the thought of how to forgive someone when you’re still angry, there are few things you can do that are more powerful when it comes to anger management.

 It might help to think about things this way: staying furious at someone allows them to continue to have a type of power over you, your thoughts, and your feelings.
 When you move into a place of forgiveness, you release yourself from that hold and gain freedom.